spinnaker/spinnaker.github.io/guides/user/pipeline/pipeline-templates/instantiate.md

    }
    ```

-   Because the template was "saved," using `spin pipeline-template save`, it's
+   Because the template was "saved," using `spin pipeline-template save`, it
-   added to the Spinnaker deployment and is available using `spinnaker://`.
+   was added to the Spinnaker deployment and is available using `spinnaker://`.

 ## Provide values for the variables